chengzh2008/charityApp/README.md

 # charityApp

-## A restful web service for iOS app: a app for organizer and volunteer to find each other easier.
+## A restful web service for iOS app:
+An app for organizer and volunteer to find each other easier.